xrendan/datasette-metasearch/README.md

 ## Datasette plugin

-Run `datasette install dogsheep-beta` (or use `pip install dogsheep-beta` in the same environment as Datasette) to install the Dogsheep Beta Datasette plugin.
+Run `datasette install datasette-metasearch` (or use `pip install datasette-metasearch` in the same environment as Datasette) to install the Dogsheep Beta Datasette plugin.

 Once installed, a custom search interface will be made available at `/-/beta`.
 You can use this interface to execute searches.